AdaCore/spark2014/docs/ug/source/how_to_write_loop_invariants.rst

 In general, |GNATprove| relies on the user to manually supply the necessary information about variables modified by loop statements in the loop invariant.
-Though variables which are not modified in the loop need not be mentioned in the invariant, it is in general necessary to state explicitly the preservation of unmodified object parts, such as record fields or array elements.
+Though variables which are not modified in the loop need not be mentioned in the invariant, it is usually necessary to state explicitly the preservation of unmodified object parts, such as record fields or array elements.
 In particular, when a loop modifies a collection, which can be either an array or a container (see :ref:`Formal Containers Library`), it may be necessary to